Fires have become hotter and more intense as we have allowed fuel levels in our bushland areas to grow and grow.

 During the State Mine Fire and the Gospers Mountain Fire a containment line and back burn from Bilpin along Mountain Lagoon Road and then on to Colo Heights was successful in stopping the fire from that direction.

-See more infomation on the Gospers Mountain Fire in our report to the Community.
+See more infomation on the Gospers Mountain Fire in our 2020 Report to the Community.